 Practical work can illustrate a new concept and also helps to develop the skills of data collection and critical analysis.
-Therefore throughout the course there is a wide range of experimental and investigative activities which give the opportunity to practice and improve practical work as well as giving meaning to the theories studied.
-Computers and data logging equipment are used to collect and analyse your data from experiments.
-These skills are continually assessed leading to an additional practical compliancy endorsement of the final result.
+Therefore, throughout the course there is a wide range of experimental and investigative activities, which give the opportunity to practice and improve practical work as well as giving meaning to the theories studied.
+Computers and data logging equipment are used to collect and analyse data from experiments.
+These skills are continually assessed leading to an additional practical competency endorsement of the final result.
 Additionally about 20% of the marks on the written papers will be available for questions dealing with practical work, data analysis and evaluation.

-At GCSE we deliver Edexcel International GCSE in Physics in conjunction with the other science departments who work closely together on its delivery.
+At GCSE, we deliver Edexcel International GCSE in Physics in conjunction with the other science departments who work closely together.
 This is a linear course with two end of year examination papers.
-Practical work, forming an integral part of the course will develop skills of planning, data analysis and evaluation which will be tested in these papers.
-There is however, no practical test, or internal assessment task to do.
+Practical work, forming an integral part of the course, will develop skills of planning, data analysis and evaluation which will be tested in these papers.
+There is however no practical test, or internal assessment task to do.

 Physics Departmental Features